Emergency admissions – contacts per 1,000 inhabitants, 75 years and older

 The sample consists of emergency inpatient contacts for patients aged 75 years or older.
 To avoid systematic bias resulting from routine transfers between hospitals, transfers have been taken into account.
 If the admission for one hospital stay occurs less than eight hours after the discharge from a previoys stay, the two hospital stays have been combined and counted as one.

-The place of treatment is divided into three categories:
+The place of treatment is divided into two categories:

 In order to compare the catchment areas and between years, the rates have been adjusted for gender and age.
 The adjustment was done using the direct method with the countrys population in 2023 as the reference population.